LuYuPromax/DFL-LORA/README.md

-# ConLoRA
+# DFL-LoRA

-ConLoRA is a platform for distributed fine-tuning of large models in a fully decentralized federated learning scenario.
+DFL-LoRA is a platform for distributed fine-tuning of large models in a fully decentralized federated learning scenario.
 This platform allows you to perform fine-tuning of large models within a completely decentralized network.
-In particular, ConLoRA addresses inherent error issues in decentralized federated learning by providing an option to mitigate the consensus error amplification effect caused by LoRA.
+In particular, DFL-LoRA addresses inherent error issues in decentralized federated learning by providing an option to mitigate the consensus error amplification effect caused by LoRA.
 You can freeze the A matrix during training to further reduce this error.

 ## How to Use